The Columbus Project

 Let’s talk

-Email us to join the cause, offer feedback, or, if you’re with the media, to schedule an interview.
+Check our sources above, read the academic research and Email Us to join the cause, offer feedback, or, if you’re with the media, to schedule an interview.

-The Conference of Presidents of Major Italian American Organizations, based in NYC, is a coalition that represents 58 prominent cultural, educational, fraternal and anti-defamation groups, which seek to promote our storied culture for today’s generations and tomorrow’s.
+The Conference of Presidents of Major Italian American Organizations (COPOMIAO), based in NYC, is a coalition that represents 74 prominent cultural, educational, fraternal and anti-defamation groups, which seek to promote our storied culture for today’s generations and tomorrow’s.